gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 On the other hand, partitioning the data into smaller subgrids can have a disadvantage because it reduces the overall size of a block of data to be compressed.
 Most practical compression implementations include a certain amount of overhead beyond the storage required for the actual data itself.
-This overhead tends to be of a more-or-less fixed size.For a small data set, that overhead may comprise a significant amount of the overall storage required for the data.
+This overhead tends to be of a more-or-less fixed size.
+For a small data set, that overhead may comprise a significant amount of the overall storage required for the data.
 But as the size of the data set increases, the relative contribution of the overhead is reduced.